 Criteria for Selection

 The recipient would be a writer from outside Ireland of international standing.

 Fellowship applications are invited from writers working in English from outside Ireland.
 Writers who work in another language whose work is freely available in English translation and who are fluent in English themselves are also welcome to apply.

 The Short Story Fellow must have at least two full-length works of fiction published, of which at least one must be a short story collection.
 The successful candidate will be a writer respected by peers, with experience in the coaching or teaching of other writers either through workshops and/or mentoring inside or outside a formal academic setting.

-Candidates must supply through Submittable a single Word document consisting of a literary CV, a letter explaining why they want to work in Cork, and a course outline for a four morning short story masterclass aimed at writers who already have periodical publication success.
-The masterclass is to take place on four consecutive mornings of the Cork International Short Story Festival involving the same group each day.
+Candidates must supply through Submittable a single Word document consisting of a literary CV, a letter explaining why they want to work in Cork, and a course outline for a four morning short story workshop aimed at writers, some of whom might already have periodical publication success.
+The workshop is to take place on four consecutive mornings of the Cork International Short Story Festival involving the same group each day.
 Shortisted authors may subsequently need to supply copies of their books and submit to interview by Skype.

 Process of Selection

-A shortlist of up to a dozen candidates will be selected by the Artistic Director of the Munster Literature Centre and subsequently assessed by a panel consisting of the Artistic Director of the Munster Literature Centre, the head of creative writing at the School of English at University College Cork and an Irish writer who is a member of Aosdana.
+A shortlist of up to four candidates will be selected by the Artistic Director of the Munster Literature Centre and subsequently assessed by a panel consisting of the Artistic Director of the Munster Literature Centre, the head of creative writing at the School of English at University College Cork and an Irish writer living in Cork.